-Apparently, it's a great way to target your glutes and get that toned look you've been working so hard for.
-If you're looking for a unique way to work your booty, read for more information about the Kas glute bridge exercise!
+It's a fantastic way to target the glutes and get that chiseled look you've been working so hard for.
+And if you're searching for a unique way to work your booty, read for more information about the Kas glute bridge exercise!
 Ready to give it a try?
 Here's how!

 How to Do the Kas Glute Bridge